 By utilizing a CRM platform that includes marketing automation, you can ensure your sales and marketing teams are on the same page and managing all of your lead and contact information in one place.
 In fact, many CRMs will actually allow you to automatically assign qualified leads to the sales reps who are best suited to build a customer relationship.

-Earlier in my career, I managed a field sales team that was responsible for connecting with and building relationships with leads that were provided by a business development team.
+Earlier in my career, I was a sales management leader for a field sales team that was responsible for connecting with and building relationships with leads that were provided by a business development team.
 The business development team’s job was to evaluate and qualify leads based on their needs and fit with the company so that my team had the best chance of building a long-term customer relationship without chasing down bad leads.

 Move SQLs Through Your Sales Pipeline

 The final step in lead qualification is to move those you determine to be qualified through your sales pipeline.
 While the sales pipeline is its own separate subject, it’s important to understand your lead qualification process is meant to feed the best sales opportunities into your pipeline.
 The better qualified the leads are, the more likely they will continue to move through your pipeline and become customers.

 Ways to Manage Your Lead Qualification Process